ongas/InsnrgHomeAssistance/README.md

 ---

-## **Installing the INSNRG Chlorinator Custom Integration in Home Assistant via HACS**
+## **Installing the Insnrg Custom Integration in Home Assistant via HACS**

-This guide will walk you through the steps to install and set up the custom INSNRG Chlorinator integration in Home Assistant via the Home Assistant Community Store (HACS).
+This guide will walk you through the steps to install and set up the custom Insnrg integration in Home Assistant via the Home Assistant Community Store (HACS).

 ### **Prerequisites**